kutukvpavel/PerkinElmer2CSV/README.md

 # PerkinElmer2CSV
-A simple command line tool for batch export of Perkin Elmer spectra data from \*.SP files into CSV files.
+A simple command line tool for batch export of Perkin Elmer spectra data from \*.SP files into CSV files that was created out of pure frustration coming from "TimeBase" Perkin Elmer software export capabilities.
 Based on the code from Perkin Elmer plugin for Matlab.

 Currently, only units are saved as a header.
 However, all the other known data blocks are still being read, and one can include their data into CSVs with a couple of lines of code.
 Tested on Perkin Elmer Frontier FTIR spectrometer data files.